 What Is Really Going On?

-There are a few highly-cited reasons for why designers opt out of NYFW.
+There are a few highly-cited reasons for why designers have taken to opting out of NYFW.
 Paris and its fashion week have long been viewed as the end-all, be-all of Fashion Weeks on the world stage, thereby providing an instant injection of prestige for brands that show on its calendar.
 Additionally, there has been a lot of discussion about the commercial opportunity that a slot on the Paris Fashion Week schedule entails, namely exposure to international buyers that do not attend New York Fashion Week.

 Nonetheless, there are a few factors that do not add up in the case at hand.
 For one thing: What/who – exactly – is drawing these brands away?
 The scenario formerly appeared to be a case of brands looking to the Fédération de la Haute Couture et de la Mode – the Paris Fashion Week organizing body – in order to stage runway shows in Paris.
 However, that is not what is going on here … entirely.